 Maybe you feel neglected in your marriage.
 Maybe you feel like you are neglecting your own moments of joy or happiness.
 But most importantly, you respected yourself enough to slow down and let your soul speak.
 Excellent work!

-Stop Living On Auto Pilot And Begin To Manage Anxiety
+Stop Living On Auto-Pilot And Begin To Manage Anxiety

 Don’t Be A Robot By Using Auto Pilot

 Auto pilot can help avoid confrontation with family during the event, but our goal is to break the cycle of using emotional disconnection to deny our feelings.
-We need to plan a time to have the difficult conversation about rude behavior.
+We need to plan a time to have a difficult conversation about rude behavior.

 The Three Words That Stop Auto Pilot